In-kind funding arrangements

 Not all in-kind supports will transition to the NDIS at the same time; the transition will be gradual.

-If you deliver any supports to participants on a pre-paid (in-kind) basis, your government program manager will advise you when and how these in-kind arrangements will finish.
-Please contact them if you have any questions regarding these changes.
+If you deliver any in-kind supports to participants, your government program manager will advise you when and how these in-kind arrangements will finish.
+Please contact them if you have any questions about these changes.

 Participants can choose their provider

-This means a participant may choose to purchase supports from their existing provider or engage a new one.
+This means a participant can purchase supports from their existing provider or engage a new one.